-Blood thinners, often called anti-coagulants, decrease the blood’s ability to clot.
+Blood thinners, often called anti-coagulants, decrease the blood's ability to clot.
 Clots can obstruct blood vessels, leading to heart attack and stroke.
 Typically, physicians prescribe blood thinners to those who have atrial fibrillation, congestive heart failure and phlebitis.
-Sometimes it's prescribed for those who are obese, according to the Texas Heart Institute.
+Sometimes it's prescribed for those who have obesity, according to the Texas Heart Institute.

 Coumarin in Cinnamon

 The coumarin in cinnamon is a natural anti-coagulant that makes consuming too much cinnamon risky if you're taking a blood-thinning medication.
 In fact, the most commonly used anti-coagulant drug, warfarin, is a coumarin derivative.
 Ceylon cinnamon has a lower coumarin content than cassia cinnamon, which has up to 63 times more, according to ScienceDaily.com.
 Nonetheless, it is next to impossible to differentiate between the two when you're shopping for cinnamon.